- Dec 6, 2021

-Open to all Ivey HBA, MBA, MSc, EMBA and PhD students
+Open to all Ivey HBA, MBA, MSc, MMA, EMBA and PhD students

-The Ivey Energy Policy and Management Centre at Ivey Business School, in partnership with Peter Tertzakian and his personal online museum at www.energyphile.org, are pleased to announce the second Energyphile story competition.
+The Ivey Energy Policy and Management Centre at Ivey Business School, in partnership with Peter Tertzakian and his personal online museum at www.energyphile.org, are pleased to announce the third annual Energyphile story competition.

 Using the historical artifact below, write a story of up to 1,500 words total that provokes the reader to think about our energy future using lessons from our energy past.

 THE ARTIFACT: COLEMAN GASOLINE IRON

 Imagine being told to “use a good grade of fresh, clean gasoline” in your iron.
 That was the Coleman company’s tip to its customers in 1939.
 Petroleum fuel was poured into the fount and pressurized with a syringe-like air pump injected into the top.
 Lit with a match, the appliance was ready to press.
 Not quite as easy as plugging it in, but more convenient than its stove-heated predecessor.